PaursaK/SpotifyOrganizer/README.md

 To enhance the accuracy of curated playlists in this project, consider the following strategies:

 1. **Increase the Number of Clusters:**
-   - Experiment with higher values of `n_clusters` to capture finer distinctions among genres.
+   - Experiment with higher values of `n_clusters` to capture finer distinctions among songs.

 2. **Feature Selection:**
    - Include additional audio features that correlate with genre, such as tempo, danceability, energy, acousticness, loudness, and valence.